BigWillie/despatchjs/README.md

 https://github.com/despatchbay/despatchbay-api-v16/wiki/Shipping-Service

 It's been a busy week at RHQ Zombie Co - the UK subsidiary of Reaper Miniatures.
 We book all our shipments through a third party shipping API.
 We send a lot of parcels to the EU.
-Unfortunately, at the time of writing, the Shipping API does not handle the new rules forced upon us by Brexit.
+Unfortunately, at the time of writing, the Shipping API does not handle the new rules as a result of Brexit.

 So we have switched to Despatch Bay for our UK and EU parcels.
 Despatch Bay is local to us and their API is Brexit ready.